alexreardon/memoize-one/README.md

 ## Exceptions

-> What do we do when the wrapped function throws?
+> There is no caching when your result function throws

-If your memoized function `throw`s then we will we will not cache the thrown result.
-If the function is next called with the same arguments then we will re execute the memoized function.
+If your result function `throw`s then we will we will not cache the thrown result.
+If the memoized function is next called with the same arguments then we will re-execute the memoized function.

 ```js
 const willThrow = (message) => {